GoogleChrome/developer.chrome.com/site/en/docs/devtools/customize/index.md

 Additionally, you can [move panels and tabs up and down](/blog/new-in-devtools-87/#moveable-tools) to and from the **Drawer**.
 To do this, right-click the panel or tab and select **Move to top** or **Move to bottom** from the drop-down menu.

-{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/TrzgaUT4vNk1ToIDTnKv.mp4", autoplay="true", muted="true", loop="true", class="screenshot" %}
+{% Video src="video/dPDCek3EhZgLQPGtEG3y0fTn4v82/TrzgaUT4vNk1ToIDTnKv.mp4", autoplay="true", muted="true", loop="true", controls="true", class="screenshot" %}

 Your custom tab order persists across DevTools sessions.